giantswarm/docs/src/content/basics/multi-account/index.md

 user_questions:
 - What use cases are supported by the multi-account functionality?
 - How do I setup multi-account functionality?
+- How can I run workload clusters in different cloud provider accounts?
 owner:
   - https://github.com/orgs/giantswarm/teams/team-celestial
 ---